Glif 6th, Grada

 Luckily for them both, Stars changed the topic back to Distro’s snoring which —as awkward a topic as it was— was a lot less awkward than Har’py family dynamics.

 ‘My kekik doesn’t sound like yours when she sleeps,’ Stars said proudly.
 ‘My kekik is a very quiet sleeper.
 Well, actually, she’s quiet all the time.
 People can forget she’s there because she barely ever talks!
-I never forget her, though.
+But I never forget her, though.
 I love her too much.’

 Dena gave a weak smile and kissed her daughter’s cheek.